docker/packaging/README.md

 > nodes like we do in CI.
 See ["Set up remote builders" step](.github/workflows/release.yml)
 > for more details.

-If you just want to build packages only for your current platform, you can set `LOCAL_PLATFORM=1` environment variable.
+If you just want to build packages for your current platform, you can set `LOCAL_PLATFORM=1` environment variable.

 ## Usage